cssanimation/cssanimation.github.io/_posts/2017-03-12-animating-hero-header.md

 We can use animation to add polish to that first moment when the content appears, as well as use it to control the order in which information appears and draw the eye to what matters.

 In this tutorial we'll animate in the content on top, and take the opportunity to experiment more with bouncy timing functions, animation choreography and creating reusable sets of keyframes.

+*This post is part of the new course, [Level Up your CSS Animation Skills](http://courses.cssanimation.rocks/p/level-up).
+If you're playing along, you can find the HTML and CSS in [this Pen](http://codepen.io/donovanh/pen/NpbyJP/).*

+## Introducing the titles

 Here's what we're starting with.
 It's got a nice background image, some titles and a bit call-to-action button.